echo3Dco/Unity-echo3D-Demo-WeaponWrangler/README.md

 ![Hierarchy](https://user-images.githubusercontent.com/99516371/176975148-ccec86c5-c322-41f9-9cbb-509e1a613e2a.png)

 ## Run
-Press Play in Unity and hit the space bar to swap out the weapons
+Press Play in Unity and hit the space bar to swap out the weapons.

 ## Learn more
 Refer to our [documentation](https://docs.echo3D.co/unity/) to learn more about how to use Unity and echo3D.